Rob097/MyPortfolio-Backend/README.md

 To organize my work as an Agile Company I'm using thee free plan of Atlassian Jira (https://rob-portfolio.atlassian.net).

-Please, read the [wiki](https://github.com/Rob097/MyPortfolio-Backend/wiki) of this Repo for further informations.
+Please read this Repo's [wiki](https://github.com/Rob097/MyPortfolio-Backend/wiki) for more information.

 Above the specific of how it works 😉